dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   vx_mask = "";

 The **vx_mask** entry is a string defining the path to a Lat/Lon polyline file or a gridded data file that MET can read to subset the results spatially.
 If specified, only those genesis events whose Lat/Lon location falls within the specified area will be included.

+If specified for genesis shapes, the lat/lon of the central location of the shape will be checked.
+The central location is computed as the average of the min/max lat/lon values of the shape points.

 ______________________